 Orientation for international programs is held in October or November, March or April, each semester.
-You will be notified of your orientation date in your Program Important Information letter on Studio Abroad.
+You will be notified of your orientation date in your Decision Letter on Studio Abroad.

 Students must arrive in London by the stated program start date.
 If enough students are interested, a group flight from an east coast airport will be arranged.
-Even if you intend to travel on the group flight (if offered), you must communicate your arrival plans with the resident director, as well as the Center via Studio Abroad.
+Even if you intend to travel on the group flight (if offered), you must communicate your arrival plans with the Resident Director, as well as the Center via Studio Abroad.
 Dates are not official until the group flight is arranged.
-Tentative program dates may be found here.

 Great!
 But, please do not make travel plans until you arrive at the program and become familiar with your class schedule and program excursions.
 It is not acceptable to skip class for personal travel.

-You will travel in and around London as you work your way through the core course in the fall and spring semesters.
+You will travel in and around London as you work your way through the core course in the fall, and possibly spring, semesters.
 There will also be day-long group academic excursions during each semester.
 Academic year students in Norwich are permitted to use their housing for the entire academic year, so many students travel extensively on their own during the winter and spring break holidays when classes are not in session.